67 Bridge St, Norwell, MA 02061, USA

 Trail Description

-Suggested paddling excursions from this location (timing is approximate and depends quite a bit on wind, tide, and your own strength and stamina):
+No trails.
+Suggested paddling excursions from this location are listed below.
+Timing is approximate and depends quite a bit on wind, tide, and your own strength and stamina.

 • Put your boat in the water around the time of ocean low tide and paddle downstream to Cove Creek.
 Explore the creek and then return with the rising tide upstream to your starting place.
 (2+ hours)